The Best Concert Venues in San Diego in 2023

 San Diego has had a great music scene for decades now; and in recent years, it’s only grown!
 New venues, including the Observatory North Park, have opened up all around the County, and the burgeoning “alt” scene has taken over.
+So if you’re a music-lover, there are plenty of concert venues in San Diego to explore.

 From live jazz and alt-indie rock to hip-hop and funk, America’s Finest City is ripe with live music of all shapes and sizes!
 Here are the top concert venues in San Diego County spanning from downtown all the way to fun venues and things to do in North County.